Geography of Oromia

-Oromia has varied climate grouped into three categories: dry climate, tropical rainy climate and temperate rainy climate. with the mean annual rainfall of 410-820 mm with noticeable variability from year to year.
-The region has enormous lakes and rivers: the Awash River is the largest responsible for source of electric power.
-Lakes including Bishoftu, Kuriftu and Ziway is the basis for agro-industrial and fishery production.
+Oromia has a varied climate grouped into three categories: dry climate, tropical rainy climate and temperate rainy climate.
+The mean annual rainfall of 410-820 mm varies noticeably from year to year.
+The region has enormous lakes and rivers: the Awash River is the largest and used as a source of electric power.
+Lakes including Bishoftu, Kuriftu and Ziway are the basis for agro-industrial and fishery production.